-House Ways and Means Committee Chairman Dave Camp (R-MI) today announced that the Committee on Ways and Means will hold a hearing on President Obama’s budget proposals for the Department of Health and Human Services for fiscal year 2014.
-The hearing will take place on Friday, April 12, 2013 in 1100 Longworth House Office Building, beginning at 9:00 A.M.
+House Ways and Means Committee Chairman Dave Camp (R-MI) today announced that the Committee on Ways and Means will hold a hearing on President Obama’s budget proposals for the Department of Health and Human Services (HHS) for fiscal year 2015.
+The hearing will take place on Wednesday, March 12, 2014, in 1100 Longworth House Office Building, beginning at 10:00 A.M.

 In view of the limited time available to hear witnesses, oral testimony at this hearing will be from the invited witness only.
 The sole witness will be the Honorable Kathleen Sebelius, Secretary, U.S. Department of Health and Human Services.
 However, any individual or organization not scheduled for an oral appearance may submit a written statement for consideration by the Committee and for inclusion in the printed record of the hearing.

-On April 10, 2013, President Obama is expected to submit his fiscal year 2014 budget proposal to Congress.
-The President’s proposed budget will contain his tax, spending, and policy proposals for the coming fiscal year, including his proposed budget for the Department of Health and Human Services and the programs it operates and oversees.
-Many of the Department’s programs such as Medicare, efforts to assist those who lack health insurance, and Temporary Assistance for Needy Families are within the Committee’s jurisdiction.
+On March 4, 2014, President Obama submitted his fiscal year 2015 budget proposal to Congress.
+The President’s proposed budget contains his tax, spending and policy proposals for the coming fiscal year, including his proposed budget for the Department of Health and Human Services and the programs it oversees and operates.
+Many of the Department’s programs such as Medicare, health care programs under the Affordable Care Act and Temporary Assistance for Needy Families are within the Committee’s jurisdiction.

 FOCUS OF THE HEARING:

-U.S. Department of Health and Human Services Secretary Sebelius will discuss the details of the President’s HHS FY14 budget proposals that are within the Committee’s jurisdiction.
+U.S. Department of Health and Human Services Secretary Sebelius will discuss the details of the President’s HHS FY15 budget proposals that are within the Committee’s jurisdiction.

 DETAILS FOR SUBMISSION OF WRITTEN COMMENTS: